A Country Music singer from Charleston, West Virginia, known for her folk- and bluegrass-influenced style.

 Discovered by record producer Byron Hill in 1983, Mattea signed to Mercury Records that year.
 While her first two albums were largely unsuccessful, she hit her stride after pairing up with Record Producer Allen Reynolds for a series of successful discs: Walk the Way the Wind Blows, Untasted Honey, and Willow in the Wind.
 From these, she had hits with such hits as "Love at the Five and Dime", "Goin' Gone", "Eighteen Wheels and a Dozen Roses", "Come from the Heart", and "Where've You Been".
 These songs gained her critical favor for her bluegrass and folk influences, with soft, mellow songs anchored by strong lyrics from such writers as Nanci Griffith, Pat Alger, and Richard Leigh, along with musical contributions from Don Williams, Vince Gill, and Béla Fleck.
 By the end of the decade, she had married songwriter Jon Vezner and won the Country Music Association's Female Vocalist of the Year award twice, in addition to earning a Grammy for "Where've You Been".

 After a Greatest Hits Album in 1990, her momentum slowed somewhat, but she continued to turn out a myriad of well-received albums.
 Time Passes By in 1991 saw her adding Celtic music influences for the first time.
 After a hiccup with Lonesome Standard Time's singles all bombing and a vocal cord surgery enforcing a few months' rest, she won a second Grammy in 1993 for the Celtic-tinged Christmas album Good News.
 The slicker Walking Away a Winner produced her last big hit in its title track, while two more Mercury albums came and went with little notice.
 Since then, her material has largely been independent, producing no radio hits while garnering critical acclaim for her mannered and soft sound.
 Her last two albums, Coal in 2008 and Calling Me Home six years later, were mainly inspired by coal mining.
+As of September 2021, Mattea is the host of the NPR live music program Mountain Stage, taking over hosting duties from co-creator Larry Groce.
+Mattea had been a frequent performer on the show since her debut in 1985 and eventually became a regular guest host before permanently taking the job.

 - Kathy Mattea (1984)